 Discover a fascinating new land, immerse yourself in diverse cultures, and develop a connection with some of the friendliest pachyderms on the planet.
 Elephants and Amazing Thailand is our most popular program combination in the world - and it is the perfect way to experience the Kingdom of Thailand for the first time.
-Earn your junior mahout(elephant trainer) certification, spend a night in the jungle with your elephant, experience a real Hill Tribe home-stay, shop at some of the region's coolest markets, take a long-tail boat ride to a long-neck Karen village, and explore the world-famous highlights of Bangkok.
+Earn your junior mahout(elephant trainer) certification, spend a night in the jungle with your elephant, shop at some of the region's coolest markets, take a long-tail boat ride to a long-neck Karen village, and explore the world-famous highlights of Bangkok.
 Since most students do these programs as a combination, expect the vast majority of the group to be there with you for both weeks, allowing for some lasting friendships to develop.

 The first week of the program will be spent at the magnificent Royal Elephant Reserve, which is one of the finest elephant study and management facilities in the world.
 Your enthusiastic participation here will help to ensure a strong future for Asian elephants.

-Once you arrive at your international departure city, our Flight Liaison will help you get checked in to your international flight.
+Once you arrive at your international departure city, our Flight Liaison will help you get checked in for your international flight.
 Working with our Flight Liaison will be your Flight Leader, who will escort you all the way to Thailand!
-Our Flight Leaders are most often school teachers or good friends of our organization who happily fill this role for us each year.
+Our Flight Leaders are most often schoolteachers or good friends of our organization who happily fill this role for us each year.
 Once you’re checked in, feel free to relax and get acquainted with your new friends before boarding your flight to Thailand!